leaselabsco/test-engineer/README.md

 ### Complete all 5 steps above having each feature operational

-**NOTE:** For all 5 steps above, exhibit the various types of techniques and practices you would use to accomplish each step.
-The completion of this goal can be accomplished many ways.
+**NOTE:** For all 5 steps above, exhibit the various types of techniques, setup practices.. etc you would use to accomplish the goals.
+The completion of this goal can be achieved in many ways.
 Put foward your best effort.
 This assessment is meant to get an idea of how a backend engineer would choose to build this based on their experience.
 Some notes below:

   - Update the base app if needed.
 Make your external app well-rounded.
-  - Think about things like "What if 50 different external apps would connect to the base app?"
+  - Think of things like "What if 50 different external apps would connect to the base app?" or "What if my external app connects to 50 base apps?"

 ### Completion and Delivery
 You can clone or fork this repo.
 All files code and submit can exists within the 2 applications.
 When complete, email a link to submissions@leaselabs.com.
 Please submit the following: